ifm/libo3d3xx/README.md

-At its core, libo3d3xx provides a way to stream images from an O3D3xx camera in real-time and access the 2D data as OpenCV images (applies to the Amplitude, Depth, and Confidence images) and the 3D data as PCL point clouds (i.e., the `CARTESIAN_X`, `CARTESIAN_Y`, and `CARTESIAN_Z` are fused to create a point cloud).
+At its core, libo3d3xx provides a way to stream images from an O3D3xx camera in real-time and access the 2D data as OpenCV images (applies to the Amplitude, Depth, and Confidence images) and the 3D data as both an OpenCV image and a PCL point cloud (i.e., the `CARTESIAN_X`, `CARTESIAN_Y`, and `CARTESIAN_Z` are fused to create a point cloud).
 We note that the PCL point cloud constructed by this library has point type `pcl::PointXYZI` (referred to as `o3d3xx::PointT`).
 For the intensity channel, we use the Amplitude image data registered to each point.
 We do this because, unlike in earlier PMD-based IFM cameras, the Intensity image is not currently available.
 We expect the Amplitude image can act as a proxy for the Intensity image as it relates to PCL algorithms that may rely on that data.

 The code has been developed on 64-bit Ubuntu Linux 14.04 LTS.
 This is currently the only platform that the software has been tested on.
 It is expected that